 In partnership with the Allergan Foundation, the Illinois College of Optometry and the Illinois Eye Institute are hosting an InfantSEE event Friday, Sept.
 6 to educate the public on eye and vision health in infants, particularly on the importance of early detection and treatment.
 Early detection is imperative in treating and preventing vision problems in infants and children, yet fewer than one in five infants receive a first-year eye assessment.

 This event features a special appearance by actor, singer, composer, writer and producer Tom Sullivan, who has been blind since infancy.
-After graduating first in his class at Harvard, Sullivan appeared on "The Tonight Show" with Johnny Carson more than 60 times, sang "The Star-Spangled Banner" at the 1976 Super Bowl and competed in triathlons.
-His acting credits include appearances on such TV shows as "Touched by an Angel," "Designing Women," "Fame" and "M*A*S*H."
+After attending Harvard, Sullivan appeared on “The Tonight Show” with Johnny Carson more than 60 times, sang “The Star-Spangled Banner” at the 1976 Super Bowl and competed in triathlons.
+His acting credits include appearances on such TV shows as “Touched by an Angel,” “Designing Women,” “Fame” and “M*A*S*H.”

 The itinerary for this event is as follows:

 Registration and refreshments in the Lecture Center foyer and Library